ing-bank/baker/docs-tech/bakery-architecture.md

-When an Interaction CRD is created in the namespace, the Bakery Controller creates a Kubernetes Deployment and Service, from which the deployed Pods use the docker image specified at the Interaction CRD, such image must be built using the bakery interaction library, which adds the required http api layer to the interaction implementation from which the Bakery Controller can extract the implementations interface for the manifest and from which the Baker Cluster can request the execution of an interaction given some ingredients.
+When an Interaction CRD is created in the namespace, the Bakery Controller creates a Kubernetes Deployment and Service, from which the deployed Pods use the docker image specified at the Interaction CRD, such image must be built using the bakery interaction library, which adds the required http api layer to the interaction implementation from which the Bakery Controller can extract the implementations interface for the manifest and from which the Baker cluster can request the execution of an interaction given some ingredients.

 ## Configuration mounting